Procurement Lifecycle

 Turnaround for initiation, approval, and issuance of a PO typically runs 2-3 business days.

-The Requesting Department, as goods and services are delivered, confirms receipt of goods or services by sending an email to the Procurement Services team (i.e, the designated Procurement Analyst, Requisitioner, or Cost Center Buyer).
+The Requesting Department, as goods and services are delivered, confirms receipt of goods or services by sending an email (or ticket) to the Procurement Services team based on your department/campus.
+In cases where the department contact has been assigned as the Requisition Requester, that person may instead receipt in GMS directly.

-Procurement Services (or the designated Requisitioner or Cost Center Buyer) receipts in GMS on the Purchase Order as confirmed by the Requesting Department.
+Procurement Services (the designated Requisitioner or Cost Center Buyer) receipts in GMS on the Purchase Order as confirmed by the Requesting Department.

 RECEIPTING NOTES: